 Engaging projects, authentic relationships, outdoor adventures, science experiments, art exploration, building & designing, and personalized learning for reading, writing and math.
-Oh, and plenty of time to play, which we feel is super important to a child’s development.
+Oh, and plenty of time to play, which we feel is super important.

 Children learn best by doing.
 Whether it’s launching their own business, creating a tide-pool habitat, inventing a new musical instrument, painting a mosaic, or programming a robot, students will build real-life skills every day.

 Rather than march along to an inflexible curriculum, we adapt to the children's interests.
 Inspiring a love of learning is far more important to us.
 Your child will get to explore their curiosities, discover what they love, and have fun learning!

 Children progress through academics at their own pace, building a solid foundation – without gaps – and without waiting for classmates.
 This caring and collaborative learning environment is designed to foster responsibility, goal-setting, and teamwork.
-Children will reason, question, develop ideas, experiment, and problem solve, as well as make choices and develop independence.
+Children will reason, question, develop ideas, experiment, and problem solve, as well as make choices and grow their independence.

 We believe the learning experience is much richer when the teacher acts as a "Guide" offering hands-on learning challenges.
 No boring sit-at-your-desk lectures here!
 Using the Socratic method, children hone their critical thinking skills and learn to bring their own unique genius to a world that needs thinkers and leaders.